-Attach any permissions and approval letters, that are relevant to erosion and sediment control, for work that is being conducted on land outside of the construction boundary.
+The applicant is responsible for obtaining any permissions and approval letters that are relevant to erosion and sediment control or for work that is being conducted on land outside of the construction boundary.
 This could include adjacent properties, water bodies such as wetlands, transportation utility corridors or public property such as a park.

-When water exits a construction site and it does not go to the stormwater system, including surface drainage facilities, or a public street the owner of the property where the water will enter must provide a permission letter that acknowledges the acceptance of this water during the construction stage of the project.
+When water exits a construction site and it does not go to the stormwater system, including surface drainage facilities, or a public street, the Owner or Developer is responsible for obtaining required permissions from adjacent landowners prior to any of the aforementioned discharges occurring.